speedscale/docs/docs/guides/azure.md

 Do not set the cleanup mode setting (`replay.speedscale.com/cleanup`) to `all` as this will delete the proxy container which is acting as the entrypoint and HTTP Proxy for your Cloud Run app.
 :::

-## Advanced setup

-This setup assumes the Cloud Run service being instrumented is available publicly.
-If you want to make the service load balancer internal only, you can add this annotation `networking.gke.io/load-balancer-type: "Internal"` to the Kubernetes service definition.
-This requires the Cloud Run service to be on the same VPC as the GKE cluster and requires you to connect your Cloud Run app to your VPC as detailed [here](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)

 ## Manifest

 ```yaml
 apiVersion: apps/v1
 kind: Deployment